F1: What time is Miami Grand Prix practice and how can I watch it?

 When is Miami Grand Prix practice?

-The opening practice session takes place at 7.30pm BST on Friday 6 May while the second gets underway at 10.30pm later that evening.
+The opening practice session took place at 7.30pm BST on Friday 6 May - with Ferrari’s Charles Leclerc posting the fastest lap time - while the second practice session gets underway at 10.30pm later this evening.
 Both sessions last one hour.

 How can I watch it?

 Viewers in the United Kingdom can watch the Miami Grand Prix live on Sky Sports across the race weekend.
-Coverage of Free Practice 1 begins at 7pm BST on Friday on Sky Sports F1, with Free Practice 2 following from 10.15pm.
+Coverage of Free Practice 2 begins at 10.15pm BST on Friday on Sky Sports F1.

 What is the schedule for the Miami Grand Prix weekend?
 (All times BST)